autocrypt/memoryhole/README.md

 Alternatives Considered
 -----------------------

-### use the existing MIME headers in the top-most inner part

-Concern: we cannot expect legacy OpenPGP-compatible clients to display these headers during decryption, which means a Subject: line might get lost.

-Advantage: This is symmetric to the behavior of most MUAs w.r.t.
-Content-Type: -- after decryption, they treat the message as the embedded Content-Type, not the external Content-Type.

-Advantage: there is no doubt about the position/placement of the headers (you don't need to worry that there will be another text/rfc822-header sub-part which causes ambiguity).

-TODO: ensure that RFC3156 (and the equivalent RFC for S/MIME) doesn't forbid this approach.

-Examples: see {F,G,H}.eml in the `corpus` directory.

 ### wrap the whole message as an message/rfc822 sub-part

 This is how S/MIME specifies protected headers should be done.